Aeron/decoyssh/README.md

 If you’re planning to use IPv4 binding only, you can use the container-specific `DECOYSSH_PORT` variable to change the listening/exposed port number.
 Otherwise, use standard [environment variables](#app-options) explicitly.

+Don’t forget about the unprivileged user trick.
+The container itself won’t enforce any specific UID.